brycejech/Content-Security-Policy/docs/index.md

 https:          | Restrict resources to https:
 `nonce-`        | script or style tags can be evaluated if their `nonce` attribute matches the header value `<script nonce="f8uz0jlZq41ljc">alert('Hello World!')</script>`
 `sha256-`       | Allow a script or style to execute if it matches the specified sha256 hash.

-### Why is the use of inline JavaScript and CSS considered unsafe?

-Browsers do not have any way to tell trusted from untrusted inline code; they cannot see the difference between your inline and code and unsafe code from an attacker that may have been rendered into the page without being properly sanitized.

-Therefore, when a CSP is enabled and the `script-src 'unsafe-inline'` or `style-src 'unsafe-inline'` directives are not specified, inline JavaScript and CSS evaluation are blocked.

-The `script-src 'unsave-eval'` directive allows the use of text to JavaScript functions such as `eval(string)`, `setTimeout(string)`, and `new Function()`.
-They are also considered unsafe and blocked unless this value is set.

-`unsafe-eval` also applies to functions other than `eval()`; it also applies to `new Function()` and `setTimeout()` because strings can be passed to these functions and evaluated as JavaScript code.
-When using `setTimeout()`, only the string evaluation is blocked, if you pass `setTimeout()` an inline function, it will still work as expected

 CSPs can include any of the following directives